-Some 30 or 50 amp power cords are detachable from the connector as shown, to be stored inside of your unit when not in use.
+Power cords used on the Spree and Spree Connect units is a 30 Amp cord that is detachable from the connector as shown, to be stored inside of your unit when not in use.
 This cord places 120 AC volt power into your breaker distribution center, as built into your coach.